Michael Coats: Early life and education

-Career
+Military career

 Coats graduated from the U.S. Naval Academy in 1968 and was designated a Naval Aviator in September 1969.
 After training as an A-7E pilot, he was assigned to Attack Squadron 192 (VA-192) from August 1970 to September 1972 aboard the aircraft carrier and, during this time, flew 315 combat missions in Southeast Asia.
 He served as a flight instructor with the A-7E Readiness Training Squadron (VA-122) at Naval Air Station Lemoore, California, from September 1972 to December 1973, and was then selected to attend the U.S. Naval Test Pilot School at Naval Air Station Patuxent River, Maryland.

 Following test pilot training in 1974, he was project officer and test pilot for the A-7 and A-4 aircraft at the Strike Aircraft Test Directorate.
 He served as a flight instructor at the U.S. Naval Test Pilot School from April 1976 until May 1977.
 He then attended the U.S. Naval Postgraduate School at Monterey, California, from June 1977 until his selection for the astronaut candidate program.

 He has logged over 5,000 hours flying time in 28 different types of aircraft, and 400 carrier landings.

-Space Shuttle astronaut
+NASA career

+Selection and training

 Selected as an astronaut candidate in 1978, Coats became a NASA astronaut in August 1979.
 He was a member of the STS-4 astronaut support crew, and was a capsule communicator (CAPCOM) for STS-4 and STS-5.
 A veteran of three space flights, Coats flew on STS-41-D in 1984, STS-29 in 1989, and STS-39 in 1991.
 From May 1989 to March 1990, he served as Acting Chief of the Astronaut Office.